 Logistics Innovation Trends: Uberization

 One of the main trends that now dominate the logistics software market is Uberization.
-This concept refers to a business model based on mobile technologies which allow users to easily get a needed service via their phones.
+This concept refers to a business model based on mobile technologies, allowing users to get a needed service via their phones easily.

 Uber for Heavy Equipment is a mobile platform that is used by logistics companies to offer their clients and customers a convenient way to find, select, and book a suitable transportation service for heavy equipment via an easy-to-use mobile application.